Inside James Monroe’s Highland

 Gardens – Today Highland has ornamental and utilitarian gardens, as did Monroe’s property in the early 1800s.
 As a cultured lady, Elizabeth Monroe required fresh and dried flowers for her bouquets.
 Her household also required numerous herbs—herbs for cooking, herbs for scenting the linens and repelling moths, and herbs for their medicinal properties, and still other plants for dyeing fabrics.
 She must have found, as Highland gardeners find today, that some plants thrive in the rich red Virginia earth, while others struggle and eventually die.

 Today’s vegetable garden, just outside the kitchen yard, yields cabbage, beans, corn, squash, tomatoes, and numerous kinds of greens.
-Many of these were also grown on plantations in the Virginia Piedmont.
+Many of these were also grown in the Virginia Piedmont.

 On the Grounds – The estate’s mature Boxwood Gardens, planted over a century ago, are graced by a magnificent white oak.
 Still standing from Monroe’s day, this majestic “witness tree” is twenty feet in circumference.
 The formal landscape provides a number of peaceful garden settings for museum and private social events.